Previous Page Next Page

 See 3160 Standards Compliance.

-An E-unit specialist also completes this type of I&R when he or she calls a re-entry requestor to get clarification and details on requested re-entries sent by mail/fax or internet.
+An E-unit specialist completes an I&R Call Back (EBC Use Only) when he or she calls a reentry requester to obtain clarification or details on a requested re-entry sent by mail, fax, or internet.

 See 3423 Out-of-State Agency Requests for Case History (OOS Requests).